Migrations

 folder.

-is supported in 5.9 only - do log all database changes (before and after state of documents or at least all modified document id's)
+- Please log all database changes (before and after state of documents or at least all modified document id's)

 Apply migrations

-To run migraitons you can use one of the commands below:
+To run migrations you can use the command below:

 Undo migration